• Home

 Signature: Toyokuni ga

-Condition: Good color and impression, light soiling and wear, small repaired wormage on edges.
+Condition: Good color, very good impression, light soiling and wear, small repaired wormage on edges.

 About the artist